sbmlteam/sbml-test-suite/trunk/test-suite/README.txt

                          The SBML Test Suite

-          Sarah Keating, Michael Hucka, and Kimberly Begley
+	    Sarah Keating, Michael Hucka, Kimberly Begley,
+		    Lucian Smith and Andrew Finney

 		       with contributions from
-                     Andrew Finney, Bruce Shapiro
-                and many others in the SBML community.
+	 Bruce Shapiro and many others in the SBML community.

-              For more information about SBML, contact:
+     For more information about SBML or the Test Suite, contact:

                             The SBML Team
                          http://www.sbml.org/